2012 World Twenty20: Qualification

 Earlier, the ICC development committee had expanded the global qualification system for the World Twenty20, to give the Associate and Affiliate members of the governing body a chance to feature in the tournament.
 The qualification tournament, which was contested by eight teams in February 2010, featured 16 sides when it was held in early 2012 ahead of the World Twenty20 in Sri Lanka, later that year.

 Venues

-All matches were played at the following three grounds:
+All matches were played at the following three grounds in Pallekele, Colombo and Hambantota: